 The investigation into the murder of Billie-Jo Jenkins was one of them.

 Twenty four years after her murder Billie-Jo’s killer remains at large but Sussex Police have effectively washed their hands of the case.
 This is despite the fact that there are still unanswered questions about DNA testing in the search for her murderer.

 After Siôn Jenkins was finally cleared of the charges against him in 2006, fresh evidence was sent to Detective Chief Inspector Graham Pratt, the officer in charge of the Jenkins case at that stage.

 Interestingly, the officer who issued a formal apology for the failures of Sussex police in Chichester is none other than Jeremy Paine.
 Jeremy Paine had a key role during 1997/8 in bringing about the wrongful conviction of Siôn Jenkins in 1998.

-The Sussex Police website account of that event included the reassuring infomation that “…improved systems have been developed for the proper closure of major crime investigations that remain unsolved, and then for regular review to ensure that any outstanding actions are properly dealt with.”
+The Sussex Police website account of that event at the time included the reassuring infomation that “…improved systems have been developed for the proper closure of major crime investigations that remain unsolved, and then for regular review to ensure that any outstanding actions are properly dealt with.”

-This campaign invites Chief Constable Richards and his force to reconsider the case of Siôn Jenkins — a case which has become synonymous with the term ‘miscarriage of justice’.
+This campaign invites Sussex Police to reconsider the case of Siôn Jenkins — a case which has become synonymous with the term ‘miscarriage of justice’.

 2008: justice delayed

-Sussex police have their fourth Chief Constable since the murder of Billie-Jo in 1997.
+By 2008 Sussex police had their fourth Chief Constable since the murder of Billie-Jo in 1997.
 The most prominent police officers involved have moved on in their careers or retired from the force.
 For some, new lives have been built.
 Forgetting would be easy — and a relief to certain people.